WDNJ

-WDNJ is a Spanish language Christian radio station licensed to Hopatcong, New Jersey, broadcasting on 88.1 MHz FM.
-WDNJ serves Sussex and Morris Counties in New Jersey.
+WDNJ (88.1 MHz) is a Spanish language Christian radio station licensed to Hopatcong, New Jersey.
+It serves Sussex and Morris County, New Jersey.
 WDNJ is also carried on WMBC-TV's digital subchannel 63.8.
+WDNJ's offices and studios are co-shared with WMBC-TV in West Caldwell, New Jersey and its transmitter is located in Jefferson Township, New Jersey.